eniotnaCDMX/DataScientest_DE_June2022_Project/README.md

 ![GitHub Logo](/Images/SC1.png)

-For the demonstration, the app will run locally on the developpers comuputer, yet, the app should run on a dedicated server on AWS EC2.
+For the demonstration, the app will run locally on the developpers computer, yet, the app should run on a dedicated server on AWS EC2.

 ## Add a comment